 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-According to security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP web sites and direct a distributed-denial-of-service cyberattack (DDoS) towards another popular website.

-When worldwide attacks happen on WordPress sites, it’s natural for website owners to start asking if WordPress really is a safe platform for running a business web presence.
+When global brute-force attacks happen on WordPress sites, it’s natural for website owners to question if WordPress really is a safe application for running their websites.

-WordPress powers millions of websites worldwide, making it a natural target for hacker attacks.
-But do you really need to be concerned about WordPress as a secure platform for building your business presence online?
+WordPress often comes under attack by hackers.
+But should you be concerned about WordPress as being a secure platform for building your business website?

-In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should consider using WordPress if you are concerned about website security.

 WordPress Security Explained